A Plea and Warning for Evangelicalism

 C.S.
 Lewis had a term for this basic mindset.
 He called it "chronological snobbery."
 Forget the old.
 The newer is always better.
 Theology, however, is not like medical science.
 No one wants to undergo surgery by someone who was trained in 13th century medicine, but theology is not the same kind of thing.
 In theology, there is a reason why certain theologians are still read and studied centuries after their deaths.
 If the Lord tarries, Augustine and Aquinas, Calvin and Edwards, will still be relevant 500 years from now.
 They stand the test of time.

 Can the same be said of the authors Kugler mentions?
 Will Christians still be reading and reflecting on Richter, McCaulley, Bates, Warren, and Bird five hundred years from now or even fifty years from now?
 Go back fifty years, and look at who every young scholar was raving about at the time.
 Most of those names are completely forgotten, and their books are on library shelves where they haven't been touched in decades.
-Some of these men's work might withstand the test of time, but only time itself will tell, and that's one reason why the study of the works that have already proven themselves is so important.
+Some of these authors' works might withstand the test of time, but only time itself will tell, and that's one reason why the study of the works that have already proven themselves is so important.
 We live in a faddish, consumer culture always ready to move to the next new thing.
 And what's in today is out tomorrow.
 In the midst of this constantly changing culture, biblical truth and good theology are an unchanging anchor.

 Christian pastors and teachers should read the newer scholars, but to make this an either/or choice is not helpful.
 Those who neglect the older works find themselves constantly chasing after the ever-changing theological fads in a never-ending effort to stay "relevant."
 It's a recipe for being blown around by every wind of doctrine.